 We needed a family vehicle that could handle all our demands.

 We wanted something that was going to work for our family of five, and that we would both enjoy driving.
 So, we shopped and drove a LOT of vehicles over a two-year period.
-We decided on the 2017 GMC Yukon XL Denali.
+We decided on a used 2017 GMC Yukon XL Denali.

 What works for us?
 A 7 Seater plus cargo space!